 You always hear everyone talking about the word college.
-But what does that mean?
-College means any any type of education or training after high school.
+But what does “college” look like?
+We refer to college as any type of education or training beyond high school.

-Each student will take a slightly different path, but it looks like one of the following……..
+Each student will take a slightly different path, but can include one of the following……..

 4-Year University/College- BA/BS Degrees

 Community College- 6 months to 2 year programs- Certificates, Programs, AA Degree

 Military (basic entry, ROTC, Academy of all branches)

 Education opens the door to a world of opportunity.
 A 4-year Bachelor’s degree will increase your salary by 85%!
 Besides the financial incentive, attending college will allow you to discover who you are, explore new ideas, and make new friends.

 What to do to prepare?

 - Take AP or Dual Credit Classes at BHHS next year